jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 OCaml is also particularly nice to write compilers on - The very first version of the Rust compiler was written in OCaml.

-It has a feature called pattern matching which makes it ideal to manipulate complex data structures and trees.

 Facebook is also a large user of OCaml internally, again for compiler work.